 The first thing you will need is a sewing machine, of course.

-There are hundreds of recommendations about what sewing machine you can use in the beginning of your sewing adventure.
+There are hundreds of recommendations about what sewing machine you can use in the beginning of your sewing adventure, as the list from Amazon shows.
 Let me add my modest contribution to this pile.

 A sewing machine is not just a tool, it will be your faithful assistant for many years if you are really serious about sewing.
 So it has to be convenient and reliable.
 It doesn’t have to be the latest model.
 Even the most common machine, performing a straight and zigzag stitch, in skillful hands is capable of doing everything.

 I know some people say that you can use your grandmother’s machine: it is all metal!
 It can’t be broken!
-It is made in USA!
+It works well!
+It is made in the USA!
+It looks beautiful!
+All true, by the way.
 Well, I have one of them.
 Bought it at the garage sale.
 And God, it is so heavy I can’t even put it on my sewing table.
 I have to call my husband to help me.
-Here is a video just for fun (to make you laugh)
+Here is a video just for fun.

 I advise you to buy a modern sewing machine.
 I am sure it is better to start with a newer machine because older ones stored in closets for a hundred years usually have a lot of problems and need probably a lot of maintenance.
 It is like comparing an old typewriter with a modern keyboard.
 Which one will you choose?
 It doesn’t need to be expensive with a lot of stitches and operations.
 It is unlikely you will ever need all of them.
 But